 Investors are often overwhelmed with investment data.
 Exporting this information into Excel is a good way to put the data into a format that allows for more analysis.
 Exporting the data into Excel can seem overwhelming, but both Microsoft and multiple financial websites make the process relatively easy to accomplish.

 Installing Smart Tags

 Microsoft Excel's smart tags allow users to import stock market data into spreadsheets.
-Using Excel version 2007 you must turn on smart tags by clicking on the Microsoft Office Button Button image, and then clicking Excel Options.
+Using Excel the latest version of Excel, you must turn on smart tags by clicking on the Microsoft Office Button Button image, and then clicking Excel Options.
 Next click Proofing and then AutoCorrect Options.
 Within the AutoCorrect dialog box, click the tab Smart Tags.
 Check the box Label that selects the data to use as smart tags.
-After clicking OK twice the feature is turned on.
+After clicking OK twice, the feature is turned on.
 Now Excel will recognize U.S. financial symbols.

 Using Smart Tags